synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 GRATUITOUS_STATUS_PERIOD = 5  # seconds
 ```

 Here a variable is defined and initialized.
-It will be used as part of generating the “timed status reports”.
+It will be used as part of generating the "timed status reports".

 ```python
 second_count = 0